remjx/coindrop/SECURITY.md

 ## Supported Versions

-Master branch is the only supported version, which is deployed to https://coindrop.to automatically via Vercel integration.
+This repository is archived and no longer maintained.
+No versions are officially supported.

 ## Reporting a Vulnerability

-Please contact us directly via the support email on our website.
+If you discover a security vulnerability, please contact us via the support email on our website.
+Although the project is archived, we still appreciate reports to help us understand potential risks in the historical code.